All Episodes

 I see Ted Cruz as a principled conservative who's dedicated his career to advocating the Reagan agenda, and I'm pleased to support him.

-I really admire the way Ted Cruz has been willing to stand up uh for taxpayers in opposing runaway spending, deficits and debt, calling for and leading on repealing Obamacare.
+I really admire the way Ted Cruz has been willing to stand up for taxpayers in opposing runaway spending, deficits and debt, calling for and leading on repealing Obamacare.

-And I also have to tell you, I'm very impressed with Ted Cruz's devotion and knowledge of the Constitution of the United States, of the freedoms that are enshrined there in our Bill of Rights, from our liberties to our second amendment.
+And I also have to tell you, I'm very impressed with Ted Cruz's devotion and knowledge of the Constitution of the United States, of the freedoms that are enshrined there in our Bill of Rights, from our liberties to our Second Amendment.

 And of course, I appreciate his strong and unwavering stand for the sanctity of life.